How do I fix audio feedback (echo, static) during my session?

 - Stop using speaker phone.
 If you are using speaker phone, switch to regular mode or use headphones instead.
 The speaker phone might be causing unwanted feedback.

 - Avoid multiple connections in a single room.
-If there are multiple people in one room who are each connected using their own telephone, try these tips:
+If there are multiple people in one room who are each connected using their own phone, try these tips:

 - Have each staff member use headphones or a headset instead.